opencog/opencog/opencog/python/pln/algorithm.md

 either the rules or the chainer more complex, and i'm not sure if it's worthwhile.]

-The unify and subst algorithms are explained really well in the textbook AIMA (in chapters 8 and 9 on first order logic).
+The unify and subst algorithms are explained really well in the following textbook in chapters 8 and 9 on first order logic:

+- Russell, Stuart Jonathan, et al. **Artificial Intelligence: A Modern Approach.**

 Every rule has a list of input templates and a list of (usually 1) output templates.
 In every forward step (you can have more than one in